wilhelm-lab/PROSPECT/README.md

 ## License

-The project is licensed under the [MIT license](https://github.com/wilhelm-lab/proteomDS/blob/main/LICENSE).
+The project is licensed under the [MIT license](https://github.com/wilhelm-lab/PROSPECT/blob/main/LICENSE).

 ## Reference

-If you use ProteomDS, please cite our paper:
+If you use PROSPECT, please cite our paper:

 paper citation here